Anti-Inflammatory Breakfast Recipes

 Ingredients

-• approximately 2 inches of fresh raw ginger, peeled and finely sliced
+• 2 inch piece of fresh ginger, peeled and finely sliced

 • optional add-ins: a pinch of turmeric and/or cinnamon, natural sweetener